 Columbia University has been at the helm of sound-technology innovation for over fifty years with faculty specializing in composition, improvisation, sound installation, computer music, digital sound synthesis, acoustics, music cognition and software development.
 Columbia’s Computer Music Center in the Department of Music has a long history of creative excellence; its primary mission is to operate at the intersection of musical expression and technological development.
 The Center has state-of-the-art facilities for working in electro-acoustic music.
 Faculty of the Center for Computer Music led the development of the new interdisciplinary area in Sound Arts that leads to the Master of Fine Arts degree awarded by the School of the Arts.

-The Sound Arts area is currently accepting applications for Fall 2013.
 The program is highly selective.
 Each year only three to four students will be offered admission to the two-year program.
 Prospective students with a deep engagement with sound as medium, a familiarity with contemporary audio tools and techniques, and a demonstrated use of those tools in different contexts (sculptural or video installations, creation of performance interfaces, circuit-bending productions, innovative fusion of digital audio with digital graphics, imaginative use of network technologies) are encouraged to apply.
 While the Visual Arts Program in the School of the Arts currently accommodates students working in digital media, sculpture, installation, performance, film and video art, applicants who wish to base their research and studio practice primarily in the area of sonic or sound arts are to apply to the area of Sound Arts.

 The core of the Sound Arts curriculum is comprised of individually centered studio research projects.
 It is expected that Sound Arts students will pursue composition in a variety of genres and focus on the integration of sound with other media.
 The project-based research structure offers students the opportunity to expand the depth and complexity of their studio practice as well as their ability to think critically.
 Students have access to the expertise of the Sound Arts and Music faculty as well as to a variety of internationally known adjunct faculty and visiting artists appointed to work with Sound Arts students each year.